xplosionmind/old.tommi.space/_stuff/Giffoni-Film-Festival.md

 link: "https://www.giffonifilmfestival.it"
 personal: false
 logo: "Giffoni.svg"
+ref: Giffoni
 ---
-We're cinema lovers coming from all over the world, we are giffoners.
+We're cinema lovers coming from all over the world.
+We are Giffoners.
 Watching films and asking tricky questions to famous directors and actors is what we do.